Eluoma: Drainage

-Eluoma is watered by Eze-Iyi, Adaoma, Ubiyi, Nneochie and many other streams and a few springs.
+Eluama is watered by Eze-Iyi, Adaoma, Ubiyi, Nneochie and many other streams and a few springs.
 Umuebere Nkuma (Obu-Na-Ebere Nkuma) has the largest number of streams and springs.
-Sharing the great Eze Iyi with others, they also have Adaoma, Ubiyi, Ndoahau, Iyi Ndemgbelu, Agboebo, Iyi Eke, Agbouhu, Agbocha, Ugwuede, Onuahia, Onuosovaravara, Onu Okpuocha, Onu Uhie, Onu Uke, Onu Ejiofo, Iyi Eke, etc.
+Sharing the great Eze Iyi with others, they also have Adaoma, Ubiyi, Ndoahau, Iyi NDe Nwoko, Iyi Ndemgbelu, Agboebo, Iyi Eke, Agbouhu, Agbocha, Ugwuede, Onuahia, Onuosovaravara, Onu Okpuocha, Onu Uhie, Onu Uke, Onu Ejiofo, Onu Nkwo, etc.

 These streams flow all round the year ensuring that dry season farming is possible in the town.
 The only exception is Adaoma that dries up at certain portions of it during rainy season and comes back during dry season.
 The intriguing nature of Adaoma appearing like a lake and then as an underground stream that surfaces at intervals is what probably led to the veneration of the stream by Owu Mmiri people.

-Ubi Iyi serves Umuebere Aja, Obu Aja and even parts of Ekebe and Obodo.
+UbiIyi serves Umuebere Aja, Obu Aja and even parts of Ekebe and Obodo.
 Eze-Iyi serves Obodo and Umuama.
 Both are partly also served by Isi Iyi.
 Each village or community has a number of streams serving it.
 Some streams are so far away that they only serve farmers while in their distant farms.